 We know that moringa is one piece of the “health puzzle,” with many nutritional benefits.
 But what form is best: powder or capsules?

 Moringa Powder: Getting the Best of the Best

 A single gram of moringa powder can deliver twice as much protein as a serving of yogurt, four times as much vitamin A as carrots, three times as much potassium as bananas, four times as much calcium as milk and seven times as much vitamin C as oranges!
-A single tablespoon of moringa powder provides the daily recommendation easily and deliciously.
-Moringa’s bioavailability increases greatly in loose powder form, as the nutrients are condensed into a neat and accessible tablespoon.
-In order to consume a gram of moringa powder in capsule form, however, you would need to consume several capsules at a time, daily.
+In order to consume a gram of moringa powder in capsule form, you would need to consume several capsules at a time, every day.
 This can be costly, uncomfortable, and also turn into a sort of chore.
-Why make moringa a chore when it can be a delicious ingredient?

 At Kuli Kuli we have heaps of recipes with moringa powder as the star ingredient.
 Whether you are sipping on an ice-cold moringa Arnold Palmer or making a vegetable moringa fried rice you are easily—and deliciously—adding the boost of antioxidants, vitamins and minerals to your diet.

 Of course, there’s always the classic moringa smoothie too with ways to personalize it to your smoothie preference.
 As we have already seen, moringa can help your body function at its best capacity, but only if you consume enough of it.
 Most people who feel the energizing effects of moringa need one teaspoon of moringa a day.

 Take a look at our recipes on our blog and see how you can take advantage of moringa’s benefits!

 We would love to hear from you as well.
 Do you have a preference of moringa capsules verse powder?
 Please share your recipes and suggestions with us!